zipkinlab/Doser_etal_2021_InReview/README.md

 ### [Code](./code)

 Contains code for the case study and simulations.
 See each subdirectory for README files describing the file contents.
-For running the ICOM and adapting it to different data sets, we recommend starting in the [simulations](./code/simulations) directory with the [main.R](./code/simulations/main.R).
+For running the ICOM and adapting it to different data sets, we recommend starting in the [simulations](./code/simulations) directory with [main.R](./code/simulations/main.R).

 ## [Data](./data)